• Skip to primary navigation

 Yarrow is a natural remedy for minor burns, cuts, rashes, and insect bites.
 This simple yarrow salve recipe is written for beginners and will guide you through how to make the salve to add to your herbal first aid kit.

-- 1 cup - Carrier oil of your choice - You can use jojoba oil, sweet almond oil, fractionated coconut oil, or even olive oil for a thicker salve
+• 1 cup Carrier oil of your choice (I like using jojoba oil but you can also use good quality olive oil, sweet almond oil, avocado oil, or fractionated coconut oil)

-- Optional - You can add a few drops of vitamin E oil for added shelf life, a few drops of essential oil like lavender essential oil or tea tree oil for extra benefits, or yarrow tincture for a stronger herbal effect.
+• Optional – You can add a few drops of vitamin E oil or essential oils for added benefits and scent like tea tree oil for antimicrobial benefits or lavender oil to make it smell nice!

 A note on beeswax: Make sure to use equipment that you don’t mind having beeswax on long-term.
 Once beeswax is melted, it’s pretty difficult to fully remove it.
 I bought a small glass bowl and whisk from a thrift store and use them as my dedicated beeswax tools!